TeamSHIRO/KURO/docs/kuro_boot_protocol.md

 The program stack must be located below the executable code and data pages.

-Below the program stack is the boot information region which must contain the information that is passed to the executable both explicitly and implicitly, including but not limited to:
+Below the program stack is the boot information region which must contain the information passed to the executable both explicitly and implicitly, including but not limited to:

 - KuroBootInfo